autonlab/find_projections/README.md

 In python,
 import find_projections.

-For creating a wheel distribution, run python setup.py bdist_wheel.

-API documentation is included in Python_API_DOC.pdf and usage has been shown in test.py.
+API documentation is included in Python_API_DOC.pdf and usage has been shown in test_projections.py.

-Parameter names and values -
+Hyperparameter names and values -
 -----------------------------
 binsize - 10 (Should be positive integer denoting the min. number of data points for binning data at each leaf num_threads - 1 (If >1, will run multi-threaded on Linux)